revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 ---

-19. Do we use the Stored Procedure in Ado.net?
+19.Do we use the Stored Procedure in Ado.net?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)